crispinprojects/talkcalendar/README.md

 ## Core Features

-* built with C and GTK4 for GTK based desktops
+* built with C and GTK4, Adwaita for GNOME and Ubuntu desktops
 * month-view calendar
 * export and import iCalendar files (backup and restore)
 * calendar tools such as calculate Easter and search for events